Second Amendment Fallacies

 by P.A.
 Madison on September 28th, 2010

 I wanted to take the opportunity today to add some late commentary over the recent court holding in McDonald v.
 Chicago that extended the protection of an “individual right to possess a firearm unconnected with service in a militia” against state infringement which had been an open question since the earlier gun case of District of Columbia v.
 Heller.
-Specifically, I want to address the obvious errors of fact in supporting an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in both decisions.
+Specifically, I want to address the obvious errors of fact used to support an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in these decisions.

 Before I do, I want to add the disclaimer that I am not arguing for or against particular gun laws but only arguing gun laws, no matter how wise or foolish, are not in any way applicable to the Second Amendment.
-Owning a gun for personal purposes is a different purpose of maintaining well-regulated militias through an armed citizenry, which has always been compelled by law and punished for refusal.
+Owning a gun for personal purposes is different to the purpose of bearing arms as part of the military power of a State, which was compelled by State law and punished for refusal in early times.
+Because of this fact the court tripped all over itself while attempting to separate the right people to keep and bear arms in a private context from that of keeping an bearing of those arms in service of the militia as regulated by law.

-Additionally, State courts rulings will be given little weight for the reason State courts have a history of inconsistent interpretations over the extent of “bear arms” found in their constitutions.
+Additionally, State courts rulings will be given little weight for the reason State courts have a history of inconsistent interpretations over the extent of “bear arms” found in State constitutions (most all dealt with self-defense provisions, something the Second Amendment does not speak of).
+Furthermore, we see no later changes in statutory treatment of bearing arms after particular court rulings, leaving us to conclude such cases had little influence on public meaning.

-Amendments were asked for and offered only to calm anti-federalists fears over future claims of power of national government to do such things as establish and compel worship to a national religion (in return preventing the “free exercise” of religion), enact laws of seditious libel, or disarm and replace State militias with a national standing army, etc. George Mason complained “[t]here is no declaration of any kind for preserving the liberty of the press, the trial by jury in civil cases, nor against the danger of standing armies in time of peace.”
+Amendments were asked for and offered only to calm anti-federalists fears over future claims of national power to do such things as establish and compel worship to a national religion (in return preventing the “free exercise” of religion), return to using seditious libel to silence critics of government, or disarm and replace State militias with a national standing army, etc. George Mason complained “[t]here is no declaration of any kind for preserving the liberty of the press, the trial by jurvil cases, nor against the danger of standing armies in time of peace.”
 Thomas Jefferson also complained of a missing security against the threat of a standing army to Madison.

-Tench Coxe remarked about the “apprehensions of the people have been excited, perhaps by persons with good intentions, about the powers of the new government to raise an army.”
+Tench Coxe, an early Second Amendment commentator, remarked that the “apprehensions of the people have been excited, perhaps by persons with good intentions, about the powers of the new government to raise an army.”
 James Madison said standing armies during peace were “the greatest danger to liberty.”

 The Declaration of Colonial Rights of 1774 laid out fundamental rights belonging to Americans, such as trial by jury, right to assembly for petition of redress of wrongs, entitlement to all the immunities and privileges granted and confirmed by royal charters and entitlement to life, liberty, and property.
 Nowhere was there any mention of any private right for people to own a gun.